 This treatise provides up-to-date analysis, by state, of conduct that breaches and conduct that does not breach the employee duty of loyalty.
 A question-and-answer reference, it includes discussions of state law, broken out by category of employee—from “mere employees” to “officers and directors.”
 It includes Finding Lists, detailed chapter contents, appendices containing relevant Restatement excerpts, quotations from the case law, and more.

-The 2014 Supplement contains expanded discussion of the interests protected by the employee duty of loyalty and the types of conduct that breach the duty.
+The 2015 Supplement contains expanded discussion of the interests protected by the employee duty of loyalty.

 This treatise provides a comprehensive analysis of the employment-at-will doctrine in every state.
 The desk reference uses the same set of topics for each state, facilitating both comparative and single-state research.
 It is a powerful tool for practitioners articulating their arguments using analogies and examples from the laws of other states.

-The supplement highlights developments in various states that have brought clarity to the handling of: renewal provisions in contracts, employees’ personal social media accounts, use of medical marijuana, firearms in motor vehicles, and criminal records.
-Updates cover: Connecticut, Nevada, Illinois, North Dakota, and Wisconsin.
+The 2015 Cumulative Supplement highlights developments in various states that have brought clarity to the handling of: renewal provisions in contracts, employees’ personal social media accounts, use of medical marijuana, firearms in motor vehicles, and criminal records.

 For more than 35 years, Employment Discrimination Law has been the definitive treatise in this complex and highly detailed area of law.
 Legal specialists offer analysis from a range of perspectives including management, plaintiff, union, and public practice, providing a balanced presentation of issues surrounding discrimination in the workplace.
 It offers the most comprehensive coverage and unbiased analysis of employment discrimination law available anywhere.